 You should also be aware of important leopard gecko facts.
 Did you know that leopard geckos do not have a warm temperature preference?
 In fact, they only tolerate about 60 degrees Fahrenheit.
 It has been proven that captive leopard geckos get sick and ill because of too warm temperatures in their enclosures.
 They will commonly display symptoms such as weight loss, diarrhea, excessive scratching, and sluggishness.

 Other significant leopard gecko facts are that leopard geckos do not like to have their eyes open.
 As a result, you will generally find them closing their eyes at night.
 It is important to make sure that your leopard gecko is not getting too hot during the day because they naturally shed a lot of their body heat at night.
-They also have small incisors which are used to break and grind their .
+They also have small incisors which are used to break and grind their food.
 If they do not have their eyes open, their natural instinct is to close their eyelids to prevent themselves from eating anything which could burn their eyeballs.

 To learn more about leopard geckos and how to care for these pets visit our website today!